 The Nutritional Medicine Practitioner looks at the therapeutic potential of food, dietary choices and nutritional supplements as a way of enhancing health or assist in the management of a wide range of health conditions.

-A Nutritionist makes individualized assessments to make sure the individual is eating the right foods or taking the right supplements for their condition and helps lay down the basic foundation for good health so that well being is established.
+A Nutritionist makes individualized assessments to make sure the individual is eating the right foods or taking the right supplements for their condition and helps lay down the basic foundation for good health so that well-being is established.

 Why see a nutritionist?
 People choose to see a clinical nutritionist for a variety of health concerns.
 Most of the time these are chronic conditions and symptoms that are dealt with medications only, ignored or simply accepted as a fact of life.
-Everyday things like : weight gain, cravings, tiredness, lack of energy, low mood, sleep issues, pain.
+Everyday things like weight gain, cravings, tiredness, lack of energy, low mood, sleep issues, pain.

-Children’s symptoms: fussy eating, eczema and other skin conditions, digestive troubles, respiratory issues, behaviour issues, food intolerances and allergies, hay fever and other respiratory symptoms.
+Children’s symptoms: fussy eating, eczema and other skin conditions, digestive troubles, respiratory issues, behavior issues, food intolerances and allergies, hay fever, and other respiratory symptoms.

-Nutritional Medicine aims to find the CAUSE of symptoms and address fundamental and functional imbalances to allow the body to heal itself and return it to optimum function.
+Natural Medicine aims to find the CAUSE of symptoms and address fundamental and functional imbalances to allow the body to heal itself and return it to optimum function.

-Nutritional Medicine is PREVENTATIVE Medicine!
+Natural Medicine is PREVENTATIVE Medicine!